jimezsa/Deep_Assembly_Lines/yolov11_finetuned/README.md

 - Press `q` to quit
 - Press `p` to pause/resume the video

-**What to expect:**

-- A window will open showing the video with segmentation masks overlayed
-- FPS counter in the top-left corner
-- Color-coded masks for each detected class
-- Class labels with confidence scores

 ## 📦 Model Weights

 The fine-tuned model weights are located in: